 Hi!
 Thanks for visiting my website.

-And now I’ve written a book to bring you into that room with me—and, I hope, help us translate therapy speak into something that can actually help young women reclaim their authentic identities.
-It is a book for parents, for teachers, coaches, pastors—anyone who cares about young women.
-And of course, it’s for the young women themselves, who deserve to be seen not just in medical categories, but with true understanding, fuller respect, and a deeper kind of care.
+Girlhood, Translated will bring you into the therapy office with me, into the rich lives and stories that show what it’s like to be a young woman today.
+My goal is to help us translate therapy speak.
+It’s a book for parents, teachers, coaches, pastors—anyone who cares about girls.
+And of course, for the young women themselves, who deserve to be seen not just in medical categories, but with true understanding, fuller respect, and a deeper kind of care.

 From Girlhood,Translated